Spring 2023 Housing Move-in Schedule:

 We know this is an exciting time for you and your family, and our staff will do everything we can to help you get moved into your new home efficiently.

-Upon arriving to campus, proceed directly to your residence hall front desk to check in and retrieve your keys.
+For summer move-in: Upon arriving to campus, proceed directly to your residence hall front desk to check in and retrieve your keys.
 You will be asked to show your Panther ID card.
-You must complete the online 2022-2023 Resident Information Record and Fire Safety Module before you arrive (see Prior to Arrival section).
+You must complete the online Resident Information Record and Fire Safety Module before you arrive (see Prior to Arrival section).

 Arriving at your Hall